Urban Photo Race rules

 Please read them carefully and if you have any additional question, feel free to contact us.

-Cancellation requests must be made through mail notification and send to the organizing team.
-Refunds are valid till 1 month before the race date and only up to the ticket value, we do not refund the service costs of the web shop.
+Cancellation requests must be made through your ticket purchase.
+Refunds are valid till 1 month before the race date and only up to the ticket value, we do not refund the service costs of the webshop.

 2. Start and checkpoints